 Now I want to stress this fact from the “get”.
 Nothing – nada – ningun – nulla – rien – нічого you will see either here or in the blogs we’ve written would have happened without Diana’s help and guidance.
 Got it?
 As her name implies, she is truly a goddess from a pantheon of rare talents.
 You need to give her a ping and schedule your next vacation with her pronto because she is a very busy girl.
 Do it now.
 I mean it.
 You will thank The Grid you did — and I promise not to tell you “I told you so”.

 Okay.
 So where did we go, what did we see, and what did we find?
 Well, first of all we visted perhaps the last well-kept secret of Eastern Europe – Lviv – or Leo’s Town; the city with five names.
 It’s true; I swear on a stack of iPads.
-We toured historical monuments of open-air folk and cultural museums; visited numerous cathedrals from both the Roman and Byzantine rites; sampled (generously) the traditional and European cusines in various restaurants where the borscht soup and varenyky (perogi) is amazing; attended cultural events including the world famous Leopolis JazzFest; and learned all about pysanky which you can view as a separate video here.
+We toured historical monuments of open-air folk and cultural museums; visited numerous cathedrals from both the Roman and Byzantine rites; sampled (generously) the traditional and European cusines in various restaurants where the borsch soup and varenyky (perogi) is amazing; attended cultural events including the world famous Leopolis JazzFest; and learned all about pysanky which you can view in two separate videos from 2018 and 2019.

 Next we visited the towns in Ternopil Oblast where Grandpa Ivan and Gramma Anna emigrated from more than a century ago, visiting the local cemeteries and the Ternopil Oblast Archives.
 Did I mention archives?
 Yes we found out even more that was stashed there too.
 We also traveled to Ivano-Frankivsk Oblast where we found the truth behind legendary and elusive Babij Mountain; visited both the Hustul Cultural Museum and the world-renowned Pysanka Museum; explored the medieval fortress cities of Kamianets-Podilskyi and Khotin along the Dniester; on to the East in Lviv Oblast to the castles in Olesko and Pidhirtsi; and to the South near Romania in the old capital city of Bukovina, we visited Chernivtsi University.